Series: Madison Cruz Mystery #5

 Madison shook her head as she tried to comprehend.
 “It’s like he was trying to add more insult.
 Like he was trying to hurt you.”

 “It’s working.”
 Her tears mixed with anger.
 “I thought maybe he was upset because I refused to get him the car he wanted.
 I thought he’d show up late to the party to embarrass me.
-I was going to hold out, showing him I could be stubborn too.”
+I was going to hold out, showing him I could be stubborn, too.”
 Her eyes went to Madison.
 “But then you showed up with your song.”

-Madison stabbed the cake one last time.
+Madison poked the cake one last time.
 She had to tell Kate what she’d come to say.
 “I don’t think he broke up because he didn’t get the car he wanted.”
 She put the last bite of cake in her mouth, sad to say good-bye to it.